Wonderful Ways Are Too Marvelous to Trace

 God's creation contains patterns of mystery that reveal the limits of human understanding.

-19 The way of an eagle in the air, the way of a serpent on a rock, the way of a ship in the middle of the sea, and the way of a man with a maiden.
+19 the way of an eagle in the sky, the way of a snake on a rock, the way of a ship at sea, and the way of a man with a maiden.

 God's creation contains patterns of mystery that reveal the limits of human understanding.